tianpeng97/react-testing-ground/part3/notes.md

 # Nodemon

 - nodemon will watch the files in the directory in which nodemon was started, and if any files change, nodemon will automatically restart your node application

+# RESTful HTTP API, similar to json-server, and how it's understood in web apps

+1. singular things, like notes, are resources with its own URL
+2. URL created with name of resource type and ID, like for example /notes/10
+3. URL for entire COLLECTION of all note resources is /notes
+4. we can execute different operations on resources:
+5. interface intended for programmer use

+- GET: fetches a single resource (notes/10)
+- GET: fetches all resources in collection (notes)
+- POST: creates a new resource based on the request data (notes)
+- DELETE: removes resource (notes/10)
+- PUT: replaces entire resource with request data (notes/10)
+- PATCH: replaces entire part of resource with request data (notes/10)